Tunnel works worth over Rs 1 trn to be undertaken in next 5 years: Gadkari

 -

-India needs sound tunnel systems at strategic locations, and tunnel works worth over Rs 1 lakh crore will be undertaken in the next five years, Union Minister Nitin Gadkari said on Wednesday.
+Union minister Nitin Gadkari has said that works worth over Rs 1 trillion will be undertaken for tunnels at strategic locations in the next five years to ensure all-weather connectivity.

-At the same time, competent players, whether small or big, need to be given opportunity and for this, there is a need to relax technical and financial bid parameters, he said.
+Also, the minister said, competent players, whether small or big, need to be given opportunity and there is a need to relax parameters including technical and financial qualifications for bidders.

 "There is a need for tunnels in the country, especially at the strategic locations, to provide all-weather connectivity.
-In the next five years, we will undertake work worth more than Rs 1 lakh crore for tunnels," Road Transport and Highways Minister Nitin Gadkari said.
+In the next five years, we will undertake work worth more than Rs 1 trillion for tunnels," the road transport and highways minister said.

-Gadkari said this after holding a round-table discussion with senior officials, stakeholders and industry players in a workshop on 'Underground Construction and Tunnelling' by Assocham and National Highways and Infrastructure Development Corporation Ltd.
+Gadkari said this after holding a round-table discussion with senior officials, stakeholders and industry players during a workshop on 'Underground Construction and Tunnelling' by Assocham and the National Highways and Infrastructure Development Corporation Ltd.

-The minister said the need of the hour is to reduce cost and improve quality and said departments cannot function in silos and need to work in a comprehensive manner.
+He said the need of the hour is to reduce cost and improve quality and added that departments cannot function in silos and need to work in a comprehensive manner.

 "There is a need to relax technical and financial qualification for projects, including tunnels, to provide opportunity to small players also, as it has been seen that big players after getting the contract assign the same to small players who in absence of stringent parameters are unable to bid for the project," he said.